 Failure to complete cost reports according to instructions and rules constitutes an administrative contract violation.
-In the case of an administrative contract violation, procedural guidelines and informal reconsideration and/or appeal processes are specified in §355.111.
-Cost reports that are not completed in accordance with applicable rules and instructions will be returned for correction and resubmission.
-The return of the cost report will consist of un-certifying the file originally submitted via STAIRS which will re-open the cost report to allow additional work and resubmission by the contracted provider.
-Notification of the return will be sent via e-mail and certified mail.
+In the case of an administrative contract violation, procedural guidelines and informal reconsideration and/or appeal processes are specified in 1 TAC Section 355.111.
+Cost reports that are not completed following applicable rules and instructions will be returned for correction and resubmission.
+The return of the cost report will consist of un-certifying the file originally submitted via STAIRS which will reopen the cost report to allow additional work and resubmission by the contracted provider.
+Notification of the return will be sent via e-mail.
 HHSC grants the provider a compliance period of no more than 15 calendar days to correct the contract violation.
-Failure to resubmit an acceptable corrected cost report as well as new certification pages by the due date indicated in the return notification will result in recommendation of a vendor hold.
+Failure to resubmit an acceptable corrected cost report as well as new certification pages by the due date indicated in the return notification will result in the recommendation of a vendor hold.
+Refer to 1 TAC §355.106(a)(2).

-1 TAC §355.106(a)(2)